LinasBeres/Home-Page/README.md

 Type `npm start` and then go to localhost:{port}

 ## Dependancies
-You will need node and npm to run this.
+You will need node and npm to start, but also sass installed on your machine to compile the sass files.